Cgyc20/SRCM_KPP/README.md

 ```

 This runs the hybrid SRCM simulation:
-- FKPP dynamics are modeled using SSA in low-density regions and PDEs elsewhere.
+- FKPP dynamics are modelled using SSA in low-density regions and PDEs elsewhere.
 - You can edit model parameters directly in `main.py` to adjust:
   - Diffusion rate
   - Reaction terms
-  - Conversion thresholds
+  - Conversion thresholds (as a particle number per cell)
   - Simulation time and grid size

 The simulation saves outputs to the `simulation_data/` directory and plots **total mass over time** to track conservation.